 If the reason for the dismissal is that the employee is guilty of gross misconduct, you are likely to decide to terminate their dismissal without notice.
 The attached letter, ‘confirmation of dismissal without notice (gross misconduct)’, is for use in these circumstances.

 You must only use this document to terminate a contract of employment in the case of gross misconduct.
 Anything less than that, even serious misconduct, and you’ll almost certainly have to give notice (or pay in lieu of notice).

-It’s important to have clear documentation stating your reasons for termination in case the employee attempts to fight against their dismissal in court.
+It’s important to have clear documentation stating your reasons for termination in case the employee attempts to fight against their dismissal in a tribunal.

 Gross misconduct is rare, but you should be prepared for it amongst your employees.
-Acts that constitute gross misconduct might include theft, gross negligence, serious rudeness or insubordination to a more senior employee, or physical violence.
+Acts that constitute gross misconduct might include theft, gross negligence, or physical violence.

 In the event of gross misconduct, you may be able to terminate a contract of employment without notice.
 However, it is important that you still follow a fair procedure for doing so.